 - Tom Keeler

-Retired corporate communications professional with over 15 years experience with one of the UK’s largest environmental regulators.
-Margaret specializes in corporate identity,marketing and event planning.
+Retired corporate communications professional with over 15 years experience with the UK’s largest environmental regulator.
+Margaret specializes in corporate identity, marketing and event planning.

 As well as being involved with the work of the PEI Humane Society, Margaret is the Secretary-Treasurer of the not for profit organization Friends of North Shore Communities Inc. She is also one of the community representatives on two of North Rustico’s Town Council Committees.